Wills and estate planning

 Binding superannuation death benefit nominations

-We prepare and provide you with our expert advice in relation to binding superannuation death benefit nominations.
-Binding superannuation death benefit nominations allows you to advise the trustee who is to receive your superannuation benefit in the event of your death.
+We can provide you with expert assistance in relation to binding superannuation death benefit nominations, allowing you to require the trustee of your superannuation super fund to direct your superannuation benefits to the person/s you wish to benefit in the event of your death and advice on the possible tax implications of such payments.

 Deeds for mutual wills